pythonanywhere/help_pages/articles/DebuggingStaticFiles.md

 * Your static files mapping is not active yet.
 You may need to reload your web app.

-* You've used a relative path instead of an absolute path in the URL (eg 'static/css/myfile.css' instead of '/static/css/myfile.css' -- this will work for some paths on your site but not others.  best to use absolute paths everywhere)
+* You've used a relative path instead of an absolute path in the URL in your HTML (eg 'static/css/myfile.css' instead of '/static/css/myfile.css' -- this will work for some paths on your site but not others.  best to use absolute paths everywhere)